AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

 ###How to prepare before attending a hackday or workshop?

 ##### Minimum hardware / OS platform / software requirements
-Below is the minimum hardware requirements to build or use VMs:
+Below is the minimum hardware requirements to build or use VMs (laptop fast enough to run a VMs):

-    64-bit CPU running a 64-bit OS
-    10-15 GB free disk space
+    64-bit CPU running a 64-bit OS (Linux, MacOS, Windows) 15-20 GB free disk space minimum
-    laptop fast enough to run a VM on it

     VirtualBox installed
+    Java 7 and/or 8 installed
+    Vagrant installed (optional)
+    Docker installer (optional)
     understanding of Java
     some knowledge of the OpenJDK